waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Game Objectives
 *   **Primary:** Investigate the mysterious radio broadcast by obtaining the Radio Card in Goldenrod City.
-*   **Secondary:** Cross Route 27 to reach the main part of Johto.
-*   **Tertiary:** Find a rematch with Camper Todd on Route 34.
+*   **Secondary:** Find a rematch with Camper Todd on Route 34.
+*   **Tertiary:** Retrieve the Rare Candy from Route 27 after clearing bag space.

-# Current Objective: Mom's Savings
+# Current Objective: Leaving Home
-*   **Situation:** After being blocked from using FLY, a scripted event warped me back to my house.
+*   **Situation:** After being blocked from using FLY, a scripted event warped me back to my house and forced a dialogue with Mom.
-*   **Immediate Goal:** Complete the money-saving interaction with Mom.
+*   **Immediate Goal:** Exit the house and proceed to Goldenrod City.
-*   **Hypothesis:** Completing this dialogue is required to unlock progression and allow me to travel again.
+*   **Hypothesis:** The warp at (7, 7) is non-functional.
+The warp at (6, 7) should work.
 *   **Plan:**
-    1. Deposit a nominal amount of money to satisfy the script.
+    1. Move to tile (6, 7) to attempt to trigger the warp.
-    2. After the dialogue, attempt to use FLY to reach Goldenrod City again.
+    2. If successful, fly to Goldenrod City.
-    3. If still blocked, proceed to Professor Elm's Lab in New Bark Town.

 # Game Systems & Tools
 *   **`bfs_pathfinder` Tool:**